Updated: 5 days ago

 Allow to air dry, heat oil in a frying pan, fry the potatoes until lightly golden brown and set aside.

 Making The Gravy:

 In a blender, blend the onion mixture to a smooth paste by adding ⅓ cup of water and pour back into the pan.
-In the same blending jug, blend the chopped tomatoes to a puree and pour it in the pan.
+In the same blending jug, blend the chopped tomatoes to a puree and pour it in the pan as well.

 Add the tomato puree, mix well, bring it to a boil; add the potatoes and the remaining coconut, stir well, and simmer on low heat for 8-10 minutes.